-The Naughton Gallery presents up to eight exhibitions per year and also co-ordinates commissions of new art works for Queen's University.
-The University's extensive art collection comprises gifts, bequests and purchases since the foundation of Queen's College in 1845.
-The wide range of works includes paintings, prints, works on paper, sculpture, furniture, metalwork and silver.
-The collection is on display throughout the University with an impressive hang of over forty portraits in the Great Hall.
+The University's extensive permanent Art Collection comprises gifts, bequests and purchases since the foundation of Queen's College in 1845.
+The wide range of works includes paintings, prints, works on paper, sculpture, furniture, metalwork, and silver.
+The Collection is on display throughout the University, with an impressive hang of over fifty portraits in the Great Hall.

 With free admission and open six days per week, the Naughton Gallery welcomes visitors from around the world, and has been recognised as one of the leading university galleries in the UK and Ireland, winning the Times Higher Education Award for Excellence and Innovation in the Arts in 2008.